Brian Stack (comedian)

 Brian Stack (born August 18, 1964) is an American actor, comedian, and writer best known for his sketch comedy work.
-He worked on all three late-night talk shows hosted by Conan O'Brien including Late Night with Conan O'Brien and The Tonight Show with Conan O'Brien on NBC, and Conan on TBS.
+He worked on all three late-night talk shows hosted by Conan O'Brien: Late Night with Conan O'Brien and The Tonight Show with Conan O'Brien on NBC, and Conan on TBS.
 Stack left Conan in April 2015 to join the writing staff of the CBS series The Late Show with Stephen Colbert.

 Career

-Stack got his start in comedy with the improv comedy troupe The Second City in Chicago, working alongside fellow comedians such as Amy Poehler.
+Stack got his start in comedy with the improv comedy troupe The Second City in Chicago, working alongside fellow comedian Amy Poehler.